 The cost of providing tuition support under this program will be borne by the staff member’s employing unit.

 Tuition support payments cannot be made as direct charges to sponsored projects.
-For staff members paid from sponsored projects, the supervisor should review the Tuition Support Request and if approved, submit a copy of the Request to DRDA for processing and payment.
-A copy of the transcript and paid receipt should also be forwarded to DRDA at the completion of the course.
+For staff members paid from sponsored projects, the staff member’s employing unit is responsible for the costs of tuition support.
 Please note that time off to attend classes is permitted on sponsored projects.

 If the Tuition Support Request of a staff member is denied because of budgetary limitations, a subsequent request by the same staff member should be given priority consideration if submitted within one year of the first request.
 Budgetary limitations may not be used as a reason to deny a Tuition Support Request on an indefinite basis.